Mikoyan-Gurevich MiG-25: Background

 During the Cold War, Soviet Air Defence Forces, PVO (not to be confused with Soviet Air Force, VVS) was given the task of strategic air defence of the USSR.
-This meant not only dealing with accidental border violations, but more importantly defending the vast airspace of the USSR against US reconnaissance aircraft and strategic bombers carrying free-fall nuclear bombs.
+This meant not only dealing with accidental border violations but more importantly defending the vast airspace of the USSR against US reconnaissance aircraft and strategic bombers carrying free-fall nuclear bombs.
 The performance of these types of aircraft was steadily improved.
 In the late 1950s, the very high altitude overflights of Soviet territory by the Lockheed U-2 revealed the need for a higher altitude interceptor aircraft than available at that time.

-The subsonic Boeing B-47 Stratojet and Boeing B-52 Stratofortress strategic bombers were followed by the Mach 2 Convair B-58 Hustler, with the Mach 3 North American B-70 Valkyrie on the drawing board at that time.
-A major upgrade in the PVO defence system was required, and, at the start of 1958, a requirement was issued for manned interceptors capable of reaching 3000 km/h and heights of up to 27 km.
+In addition, the subsonic Boeing B-47 Stratojet and Boeing B-52 Stratofortress strategic bombers were followed by the Mach 2 Convair B-58 Hustler, with the Mach 3 North American B-70 Valkyrie being developed at that time.
+A major upgrade in the PVO defence system was required in order to meet the higher and faster American strategic bombers.
+At the start of 1958, a requirement was issued for manned interceptors capable of reaching 3000 km/h and heights of up to 27 km.
 Mikoyan and Sukhoi responded.

 The Mikoyan-Gurevich OKB had been working on a series of interceptors during the second half of the 1950s: the I-1, I-3U, I-7U, I-75, Ye-150, Ye-150A, Ye-152, Ye-152A, Ye-152P, and Ye-152M.
 The Ye-150 was noteworthy because it was built specifically to test the Tumansky R-15 engine, two of which would later be used for the MiG-25.
 This led to Ye-152, alternatively known as Ye-166, which set several world records.
 The Ye-152M (converted from one of the two Ye-152 aircraft) was intended to be the definite heavy interceptor design.
 But before it was finished, the PVO had selected the Tupolev Tu-128.
 As the work on the MiG-25 was well under way, the single-engine Ye-152M was abandoned.